stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_run_remediation_runbook.md

 ---
-title: "Build & Execute Remediation Runbook"
+title: "Build & Run Remediation Runbook"
 date: 2020-04-24T11:16:09-04:00
 chapter: false
 weight: 4
 pre: "<b>4. </b>"
 ---

-In the previous section, you built an automated playbook to investigate the application environment.
-The playbook collected information and helped you figure out what action to take.
-In this section, you will build an automated [Runbook](https://wa.aws.amazon.com/wat.concept.runbook.en.html) to remediate the issue by manually scaling up the application cluster.
-In contrast to a playbook, a [Runbook](https://wa.aws.amazon.com/wat.concept.runbook.en.html)  is a procedure that accomplishes a specific task and outcome.
+In the previous section, you have built an automated playbook to investigate issue in the application API.
+The playbook collected information and provided data that helps you decide the remediation action to take.

-In this scenario, you identified that the the ECS service CPU utilization was at peak, and there was not enough ECS tasks running to serve the incoming requests.
-This is understood, and the immediate course of action is to increase the number of tasks, scaling up the service, to meet the demand.
+In contrast to a playbook, a **runbook** is a procedure that accomplishes a specific task and outcome.
+In this scenario, you have identified that the the Amazon ECS service CPU utilization was at peak and there was not enough tasks running in the cluster to serve the incoming requests.
+The immediate course of action you can take is to increase the number of tasks in the cluster to meet the immediate demand.
+However, changing service configuration directly as such will not be the appropriate long term solution.
+The ideal approach is to implement application auto scaling in the ECS cluster giving the workload capability to automatically scale up and down according to demand, which require some time and planning to implement.

-Scaling up the service directly may not be a long term solution depending on the cause of the high CPU utilization.
-Therefore it is important to communicate this issue to the owner of the workload, and to give them the opportunity to take other corrective actions.
+Therefore, while it acceptable for the **runbook** to implement the change directly eliminate the immediate impact.
+It is important that the procedures in the **runbook** allows appropriate mechanism to communicate this event to the owner of the workload and to give them the opportunity to take other corrective actions if needed.

+In this section, you will build an automated **runbook** to remediate the issue by increasing the number of tasks in the ECS cluster.
+Your automated runbook, will also have the capability to notify the owner and allow them to intercept the action should they choose to do so.

 {{% notice note %}}
 **Note:** In the post-incident review of the event, the team should determine the course of action to implement a more long term solution, such as implementing Automatic Scaling in the ECS Cluster.
 We will explore this further in a later lab.
 {{% /notice %}}

 #### Actions items in this section :
-1. You will build a runbook to scale up the ECS cluster, with the approval mechanism.
+1. You will build a **runbook** to scale up the ECS cluster, with the approval mechanism.
-2. You will execute the runbook and observe the recovery of your application.
+2. You will execute the **runbook** and observe the recovery of your application.

 ### 4.0 Building the "Approval-Gate" Runbooks.

 When building your playbook or runbooks you want avoid duplicating effort and writing or building mechanisms that could be be re-used with other tasks in the future.

-In this section you will build an approval mechanism runbook component.
+In this section you will build an approval mechanism **runbook** component.
 The component with provide the approver  the opportunity to deny the request if they act within a defined grace period.
-If the time is exceeded, or the approver approves, the runbook will proceed with its next step activities.
+If the time is exceeded, or the approver approves, the **runbook** will proceed with its next step activities.

   ![Section5 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section5-create-automation-graphics1.png)

 The way to achieve this scenario in Systems Manager Automation document is as below :

-1. In the first step, the runbook executes a separate runbook called `Approve-Timer`.
-The  runbook will then wait for the designated amount of time that you specify.
-When the wait time is complete, the `Approve-Timer` runbook will send an "approval" signal to the gate.
+1. In the first step, the **runbook** executes a separate **runbook** called `Approve-Timer`.
+The  **runbook** will then wait for the designated amount of time that you specify.
+When the wait time is complete, the `Approve-Timer` **runbook** will send an "approval" signal to the gate.

-2. In the second step, the runbook will send the **approval** request to the owner via a designated SNS topic.
+2. In the second step, the **runbook** will send the **approval** request to the owner via a designated SNS topic.

-    If they choose to approve, the runbook will continue to the next step.
-If they do not response, the `Approve-Timer` runbook will automatically approve the request.
+    If they choose to approve, the **runbook** will continue to the next step.
+If they do not response, the `Approve-Timer` **runbook** will automatically approve the request.

-    If they choose to deny, then the step in the runbook will fail, blocking any further runbook activities.
+    If they choose to deny, then the step in the **runbook** will fail, blocking any further **runbook** activities.

 Follow below instructions to build the runbook.